 With instructors trained by First Grandmaster Rhee Ki Ha, and a senior Instructor, who has trained under General Choi Hong Hi, Founder of Taekwon-do, you can be sure that our Taekwon-do is authentic.

 In 2010 our senior Instructor was awarded UK 'Instructor of the Year' by Grandmaster Rhee Ki Ha, and Sport England have invested over £3000 in us.
-We are members of the British Taekwondo Council, the official Sport England recognised NGB Body for Taekwon-do.
+We are members of the British Taekwondo Council, the official Sport England recognised National Governing Body for Taekwon-do.

-If you are interested in the competition side of Taekwon-do, two instructors and one other black belt member have represented England Internationally at European and World level.
-All three brought home medals, one becoming a World Champion in patterns and in sparring.
+If you are interested in the competition side of Taekwon-do, two instructors and two junior black belt members have represented England Internationally at European or World level.
+All brought home medals, one becoming World Champion in patterns and in sparring.
 (NB.
 These are ITF World & European Championships, not association open competitions that call themselves World or European)

 At what age can my child start?
 Children aged 6+ can join.
 Sometimes parents ask if younger children can join and we occasionally take 5 ½ year olds, however, these children usually have parents who are also members.
 5 ½ year olds will be considered on an individual basis and we only have a few places at any one time.
 If you want your child to achieve black belt and continue Taekwon-Do into adulthood, it is important that they do not start too young.
 Read the article What Age Should a Child Start Martial Arts?